mkopylec/session-couchbase-spring-boot-starter/README.md

 The session will not be destroyed when the web applications will be shut down.

 You can access session attributes in 2 ways:
- - _application namespace_ - attributes are visible only to instances of the same web application
+ - _application namespace_ - attributes are visible only to instances of the same web application within a distributed system
- - _global namespace_ - attributes are visible to all instances of all web applications
+ - _global namespace_ - attributes are visible to all instances of all web applications within a distributed system

 To access application namespace just pass an attribute name: